Årdal FK

-Årdal Fotballklubb is a Norwegian football club from Øvre Årdal in Årdal municipality, founded on 9 October 2003 as a merger between the football branches of IL Jotun and Årdalstangen IL on senior level.
+Årdal Fotballklubb is a Norwegian football club from Øvre Årdal in Årdal Municipality, Vestland county, Norway.
+The club was founded on 9 October 2003 as a merger between the football branches of IL Jotun and Årdalstangen IL on senior level.
 The club was known as Jotun Årdalstangen FK until late 2005.

 As of 2020, the men's team currently plays in the 3. divisjon, the 4th tier of the Norwegian football league system, having last played in the 2. divisjon in 2006.

 The women's team plays in the lower divisions.